• Modern UX

 • Makes it easier for Warp to provide support, should you ever have an issue specific to your account

-• In the future, identity will allow you to sync your personalized configurations from device-to-device.
+• Identity allows you to sync your personalized configurations from device-to-device.

 We understand that logging in is a big ask.
 It’s our goal to make your experience with Warp so exceptional that the login feels like a benefit instead of a hindrance.
 Learn more about Warp's position on login on our blog.